Create Message

 Industry Type and Target GroupNeedDon't NeedTTL Selection

-A ride-sharing app running campaigns to target office goers in the morning.They want the push notification to be sent to the office goers in the morning peak hours.
-Ideally between 7:30 to 10:30 am.Notification should not be sent in the afternoon as it loses the relevance.They would keep the campaign scheduled time at 7:30 am and set the relative TTL for 3 hours.
-This would ensure that the notification is sent between 7:30 am and 10:30 am.
+A ride-sharing app running campaigns to target office-goers in the morning.They want the push notification to be sent to office goers during the morning peak hours, ideally between 7:30 and 10:30 a.m.Notification should not be sent in the afternoon as it loses the relevance.They would keep the campaign scheduled time at 7:30 a.m. and set the relative TTL for 3 hours.
+This would ensure that the notification is sent between 7:30 a.m. and 10:30 a.m.

 A cricket information app wants to provide latest updates to their users' regarding the cricket match/es scheduled for the day.They want to send a push notification to their users advising on the coin toss of a particular match scheduled at 7pm.Notification should not be sent after 7:10 pm as it is no more relevant.Campaign will be triggered at 7 pm and the absolute TTL will be set to 7:10 pm.
 Any user who comes online after 7:10 pm will not get the notification even if they qualified initially.